-“Well, the first thing I’d do”, Doc Holliday suggested, “is tie the bottom of your holster to your leg so your pistol don’t get caught in it when you draw.”
+“Well, the first thing I’d do”, Doc Holliday suggested, having a slug of his beer, “is tie the bottom of your holster to your leg so your pistol don’t get caught in it when you draw.”

 Billy did as Doc Holliday suggested, then whipped out his pistol and shot the string-tie off the guy playing the piano.